Wedding music – the ‘banned list’ and other myths

 1).
 We’re here to help.
 Your musicians can always give advice on appropriate music for inclusion in your ceremony…and you may feel more comfortable asking us before you approach your celebrant.
 It’s part of your musicians’ job to give guidance on the appropriate music for your ceremony, so don’t be afraid to ask.
 Especially if you’ve booked The Gospel Project, because we’re very nice 🙂

 2).
 Don’t worry about the scare stories.
 Yes, some people have negative experiences with their celebrant, but please be assured that this is the exception rather than the rule.
 For example, there is a fairly widespread belief that the Catholic church has a ‘banned list’ of songs that are not allowed at weddings.
-If you think about it, this would have to mean that there’s somebody in the Vatican whose job it is to add to this list every time a band such as Metallica record a song!
+If you think about it, this wouldn’t be very practical – it would have to mean that there’s somebody in the Vatican whose job it is to add to this list every time a non-religious song, anywhere in the world, is recorded!
 So the good news is that there is no such list.
 There is, however, a rule prohibiting the inclusion of non-liturgical music as part of a Catholic ceremony.
 So why do you regularly hear love songs performed at church weddings?
 Because in practice this is entirely at the discretion of the individual priest.
 Some priests are very relaxed about permitting secular songs at a wedding – especially at the signing of the register and the exit, when the mass is technically over – while to some others it is very important to have only liturgical music during the ceremony.
 That’s why it’s essential to discuss your choice of music with them in advance of your ceremony (see below).
 And don’t assume that the priest will be relaxed about this rule because it’s somebody you know, or because he’s young.

 3).
 Do communicate with your celebrant.
 It’s better for everyone if you keep your priest/celebrant informed about your choice of music.
 Sometimes couples opt for a ‘the less we tell him, the better’ strategy, and unfortunately this never ends well.
 Do consider that we arrive to set up on the day an hour and a half before the ceremony is due to start, and that the celebrant will check the music with us at that point; if this is the first they’re hearing about your inclusion of a Led Zeppelin song at Communion, there’s a good chance we’ll be making some last-minute substitutions on your behalf!
 Conversely, with civil ceremonies in the Republic of Ireland, only secular music is permitted; so if yours is a civil ceremony we can’t sing oh happy day, for example.
 And, unlike the rules prohibiting secular music in church, this rule – in our experience at least – is consistently observed by civil registrars .